bharath5673/Pothole_detector_indianRoads/README.md

 YOLOv3-tiny.
 ```

-Despite enjoying his work, days later Redmon tweeted, he had stopped his CV research because he found that the related ethical issues “became impossible to ignore.”
+Despite enjoying his work, days later **Redmon tweeted**, he had stopped his CV research because he found that the related ethical issues “became impossible to ignore.”

 **YOLOv4**

-As Redmond was not currently working on the CV for a long time, a new team of three developers released YOLOv4.
-It was released by Alexey Bochoknovskiy, Chien-Yao Wang, and Hong-Yuan Mark Liao.
-Alexey is the one who developed the Windows version of YOLO back in the days.
+As **Redmond** was not currently working on the CV for a long time, a new team of three developers released YOLOv4.
+It was released by **Alexey Bochoknovskiy, Chien-Yao Wang, and Hong-Yuan Mark Liao**. **Alexey** is the one who developed the Windows version of YOLO back in the days.

 Some of the new features of YOLOv4 is: